Don't you just love that moment when you're having dinner at

 custard pie with roasted local pecans.

 In late 2022, Emeril's transformed from a traditional restaurant to a tasting menu-only restaurant.
-Instead of getting a menu and ordering a la carte items, you choose from one of three multi-course tasting menus: Classics, Seasonal, and Three-Courses.
-Each tasting menu includes a dessert that is absolutely amazing.
+Instead of getting a menu and ordering a la carte items, you enjoy a multi-course tasting menu, which includes a dessert that is absolutely amazing.

 4. Herbsaint Bar & Restaurant